 Smith the Grocer – Old Bank Arcade, corner Lambton Quay and Willis Street.
 Light and bright European-style atrium in the lovely old bank building.
 Well regarded caterers too.

 Funicular – Upstairs in Cable Car Complex.
-Funky couches, views over Lambton, a pleasing array of food, and good reading material.
+A light airy space with views over Lambton, a pleasing array of food, and good reading material.

 Rhazoo – Downstairs on Waring-Taylor Street.
 Well known for the delicious salad bar.
 Cabinet and menu.